-It makes it super easy to switch in between regular handbags based on the occasion without having to totally unpack and repack everything.
-Plus I like the idea of spending money on a handbag that I can use over and over once we’re past the diaper bag phase, too.
+It makes it super easy to switch between regular handbags based on the occasion without having to totally unpack and repack everything.
+Plus, I like the idea of spending money on a handbag that I can use over and over once we’re past the diaper bag phase, too.

 My Diaper Bag Essentials

-Flexible ice pack – for keeping bottles cool and take up a lot less space than a full ice pack.
-Plus they fit in the Tote Savvy insulated pocket with a single bottle!
+For keeping bottles cool and taking up a lot less space than a full ice pack.
+Plus, they fit in the Tote Savvy insulated pocket with a single bottle!

-Diapers – also almost learned the hard way to overestimate on this one.
+We also almost learned the hard way to overestimate this one.
 I credit the baby probiotics for that excessive use, haha!

-Pacifier cleaner – I actually use this as a baby safe cleaner for all of the things, including my hands!
+I actually use this as a baby-safe cleaner for all things, including my hands!
 Flu season is no joke right now.

-My wallet – I tried just taking a few cards with me instead of a full wallet, but then I thought lost one the other day and refuse to go that route again!
+I tried just taking a few cards with me instead of a full wallet, but then I lost one the other day and refused to go that route again!

-The Shusher (aka magic!) – She LOVES the Shusher!
-So much so that I have one for home and one that stays just in the diaper bag, it works like baby calming magic!
+She LOVES the Shusher!
+So much so that I have one for home and one that stays just in the diaper bag; it works like baby-calming magic!
 It’s only a temporary soother, but hey, it makes diaper changes far less traumatizing on everyone and keeps her at bay a little when I’m putting together the bottle.

-Lightweight swaddle – this swaddle set is SO soft and ultralightweight so it doesn’t take up much room in my bag.
-Plus it’s perfect for Houston weather when it goes from warm to cold in a matter of hours.
+This swaddle set is SO soft and ultralightweight, so it doesn’t take up much room in my bag.
+Plus, it’s perfect for Houston weather when it goes from warm to cold in a matter of hours.